dbdesign-students-spring2024/5-database-design-MichaelJiang3174/README.md

 | ...           | ...        | ...      | ...       | ...                             | ...       | ...   | ...                 | ...               |

-### Non-compliance with 4NF
+## Non-compliance with 4NF

 The original dataset contained various forms of redundancy, transitive dependencies, and multi-valued dependencies, which are not permitted in 4NF.

-- The `professor` and `professor_email` fields are dependent on each other but not on the primary key (composite key of `assignment_id`, `student_id`, and `due_date`).
+- Multi-Valued Dependencies: The dataset included fields that were dependent on each other but not on the primary key (such as professor, and professor email), violating the 4NF rule that a table must not contain more than one independent multi-valued relationship.
-- The `assignment_topic` and `relevant_reading` are dependent on `assignment_id` but not on the whole primary key.
-- Classrooms are tied to specific courses and professors, suggesting an improper storage of multi-valued facts.

-## Changes Made for 4NF Compliance

-To achieve 4NF compliance, we restructured the data into multiple tables, each focusing on a single theme.
-This involved the creation of additional fields and tables, as necessary, to eliminate multi-valued dependencies.
-Below are the redesigned tables:
+- Transitive Dependencies: Information such as assignment details was indirectly related to the primary key through another non-key attribute (assignment_id), leading to unnecessary duplication and potential for inconsistency.
+- Redundancy: The same information about professors and assignment details was repeated across multiple records.

 ## Achieving 4NF Compliance

 To make the dataset 4NF compliant, we undertook the following steps, creating separate tables for different entities to eliminate multi-valued and transitive dependencies:

 ### 1. Professors Table

+Demonstrate the information of professor.

 | professor_id | professor_name | professor_email      |
 |--------------|----------------|----------------------|